 Gmail accounts have been redesigned to automatically filter communications from large institutions like McMaster and categorize them as ‘Promotions’.
 By creating a filter for emails from mcmaster.ca, you will ensure that all correspondence with our office is delivered to your primary inbox.
 Please add mcmaster.ca to your ‘safe sender’ list in Gmail by following these instructions:

 Health professionals are expected to conduct themselves in a manner that maintains public confidence in the integrity and dignity of our professions.
 In selecting students, we are looking for individuals who will conduct themselves in a manner befitting our professions.
-As such, any and all communications and interactions with the Faculty before and during admission are considered part of the admission process and may be taken into account during admission deliberations.
+As such, any and all communications and interactions with the Program before and during admission are considered part of the admission process and may be taken into account during admission deliberations.
 Admission may be denied to applicants who communicate or act in a manner that may be considered inappropriate or unprofessional regardless of academic standing.

 Applications from one year are not held over to another year.